KTH-EXPECA/EdgeDroidBackend/README.md

-# Control server for Gabriel Client Emulator
+# Control server for EdgeDroid

-Configures and collects statistics from Gabriel Client Emulators.
+Configures experiment and collects statistics.

 ## Requirements

 - Install and configure [Docker](https://www.docker.com/).

-  - Although the script automatically downloads and builds the required Docker container image if needed, it's still recommended to do it once by hand: ```docker pull jamesjue/gabriel-lego```
+  - Although the script automatically downloads and builds the required Docker container image if needed, it's still recommended to do it once by hand: ```docker pull molguin/gabriel-lego```

+- This is not currently needed as we're not using TCPDump for the time being!
+Timestamping is done at application level.

-- Install [tcpdump](http://www.tcpdump.org/) and configure your *sudoers* file to allow capture of packets as a non-root user:
+    ~~Install [tcpdump](http://www.tcpdump.org/) and configure your *sudoers* file to allow capture of packets as a non-root user:~~

 ```bash
 $ sudo visudo